junqing-zhang/junqing-zhang.github.io/_posts/2020-09-25-blog-post-bluetooth.md

 {% include toc %}

 # Overview
 There is some confusion about the Bluetooth.
 Generally speaking, Bluetooth 1.0 - 3.0 includes classic Bluetooth.
 Bluetooth 4.0 starts to use Bluetooth Low Energy (BLE).
-A brief introduction about their difference can be found [here](https://blog.nordicsemi.com/getconnected/the-difference-between-classic-bluetooth-and-bluetooth-low-energy){:target="_blank"} and [here](https://www.semiconductorstore.com/blog/2018/Bluetooth-1-0-vs-2-0-vs-3-0-vs-4-0-vs-5-0-How-They-Differ-Symmetry-Blog/3147/){:target="_blank"}.
+A brief introduction about their difference can be found at [link1](https://www.bluetooth.com/learn-about-bluetooth/bluetooth-technology/radio-versions/){:target="_blank"}, [link2](https://blog.nordicsemi.com/getconnected/the-difference-between-classic-bluetooth-and-bluetooth-low-energy){:target="_blank"} and [link3](https://www.semiconductorstore.com/blog/2018/Bluetooth-1-0-vs-2-0-vs-3-0-vs-4-0-vs-5-0-How-They-Differ-Symmetry-Blog/3147/){:target="_blank"}.

 New features of Bluetooth 5 can be found [here](https://www.bluetooth.com/bluetooth-resources/bluetooth-5-go-faster-go-further/){:target="_blank"}.
 The full and latest specification, v5.2 (released in 2019) can be downloaded [here](https://www.bluetooth.com/specifications/bluetooth-core-specification/){:target="_blank"}.

 If not highlighted, the following descriptions only apply to BLE.

 # Protocol
-Some brief introduction of the protocol can be found at the [Microchip Developer Center](https://microchipdeveloper.com/wireless:ble-introduction){:target="_blank"}.
+Some brief introduction of the protocol can be found at the [Microchip Developer Center](https://microchipdeveloper.com/wireless:ble-introduction){:target="_blank"} and [Matlab Bluetooth Protocol Stack](https://microchipdeveloper.com/wireless:ble-introduction){:target="_blank"}.

 <br />
 <img align="center" width="1000" src="{{ site.url }}/images/bluetooth/ble-protocol-stack.png" alt="...">